 Usually what happens is if a particular page is checked out by someone and you move the site from one server to another server, maybe a migration issue or tool issue sometimes that shows as file not found the issue.

 The other thing you can try is, open SharePoint 2013 designer, take a backup of your default.aspx page.
 Then delete the default.aspx page.
-And then rename the backup default.aspx page to default.aspx page.
+And then rename the backup default.aspx page to the default.aspx page.
 This might solve the issue as well.

 SharePoint Migration: Page with page layouts

-Sometimes you can also find the same file not found an issue while opening a page which was having page layout attached to it.
+Sometimes you can also find the same file not found an issue while opening a page that was having page layout attached to it.
 Till now I have faced two issues in this, first things are if really the page layout exists or not.

 To check whether page layout is correct or not, go to the page document library which will display all the page and in the page layout column, it will show the page layout attached to the particular page.
 Click on the page layout and if it goes to File not found an error then you need to put the page layout.

 To upload the page layout to go to the Site settings page.
 Then click on “Master pages and page layouts” which is under “Web Designer Galleries”.
 There upload your page layout to the Master pages and page layouts gallery.

-Apart from this, you can check the below thing especially if you have migrated from moss 2007 to SharePoint 2013 using Database upgrade approach.
+Apart from this, you can check the below thing especially if you have migrated from moss 2007 to SharePoint 2013 using the Database upgrade approach.

 Just check the URL for the page layout for the particular page.
 Go to the Page properties and see the page layout path there.
 The path should be correct.

 Recently we saw the issue on one page where the page path it was taking was Test site rather than our production.